ajaychaudhary-git/Sec-lab-Ecb/code/assigment_2/README.md

 # Ceaser Cipher and Rail fence cipher
 #### Assigement statement: Implement the Diffie-Hellman Key Exchange mechanism using HTML and JavaScript.
 Consider the end user as one of the parties (Alice) and the JavaScript application as other party (bob).
-The HTML and JavaScript code may be refered from this git repo :- https://github.com/rizkiarm/Diffie-Hellman
+The c code is provided here and the HTML and JavaScript code may be refered from this git repo :- https://github.com/rizkiarm/Diffie-Hellman for your file you copy " rizkiarm/Diffie-Hellman  repo" code and run the code as per instruction given in the repo.